andreasgrv/mlconf/README.md

 ### Tests

 Tests are run using tox.
-Versions of python tested are Python 2.7, 3.4 and 3.6.
-To run the tests, run the following:
+Versions of python tested are Python 3.6+ To run the tests, run the following:

 >